 The battery is now conditioned and ready for use.
-However if either Condition Battery A or Condition Battery B message is still shown on the patient monitor screen, repeat the conditioning cycle once more.
+However if the Condition monitor battery message is still shown on the patient monitor screen, repeat the conditioning cycle once more.
 If the problem persists, replace the battery.

 NOTE: Refer to section 11.6.
 Battery diagnostics and 11.7.
 Error messages and codes for more detailed information about the battery status and operating condition.